yguo005/Replicated-Multi-threaded-Key-Value-Store-using-RPC-and-2PC/README.md

 *   **Concurrency and Synchronization:** The Key-Value store on each server replica must be protected against concurrent access from multiple client threads and from 2PC operation threads.

-## Project Deliverables

-The following items should be archived (e.g., in a `.zip` or `.tar.gz` file) and submitted via the course Moodle/BB page:
-1. All novel Java source code files implementing the replicated client and server programs, plus any additional support code (e.g., IDL files if used).
-2. Your executive summary (as a plain text file).
-    *   *(The prompt for Project #2 included README details.
-For Project #3, it only explicitly lists "Your executive summary" as item #2 after the code.
-However, it's good practice to include a README with build/run instructions, especially for a multi-component system like this.
-Clarify with your instructor if a full README beyond the executive summary is required for Project #3 deliverables.)*